Australian Road trips are among some of the best in the world.

-There’s no doubt in my mind that driving around Australia is the best way to see the country!
+There’s no doubt in my mind that the routes above are among the best road trips in Australia!

 They allow you to see the country from another point of view.
-Plus, self driving in Australia allows you to see what you want, when you want!
+Plus, self-driving in Australia allows you to see what you want when you want!

 This is the kicker for me!
 As you can tailor your itinerary to please yourself.
-Travelling Australia is much more fun when it involves a road trip!
+Travelling around Australia by car is a rewarding way to see the country!

 If you’ve done all these trips and are yearning for more then I recommend getting the Lonely Planet Guide to the Best Trips in Australia!
 It has detailed information on 38 great trips you can do in Australia.
 This information came in handy for me while travelling in this great country!